 Any organization or community group may request funding for a public utility or community activity.
 Successful projects are designed to improve basic economic, social, and environmental conditions at the community level.

-In order to submit your application (PDF 285 KB) please follow the instructions (PDF 298 KB) in the links bellow.
+In order to submit your applications please follow the instructions in the Annual Program Statement.
 Applications are accepted throughout the year.
-In order to be considered for next year’s funding please submit your applications by November 2018.
+In order to be considered for next year’s funding please submit your applications by January 31, 2019.

 Please send us an email in case you want the application in Word format